Ben Shelton: Davis Cup

-Endorsements
+Endorsements and media

 As of March 2023, Shelton is sponsored by On for clothing and shoes and Yonex for racquets.
 On January 14, 2024, Shelton announced his partnership with Rolex.
+He has also appeared in advertising campaigns for Loewe, Ralph Lauren, Thorne Health and Bose.

+Shelton was featured in the second season of the Netflix documentary series Break Point in 2024.
+In December 2025, Shelton launched his YouTube channel with a new docuseries titled The Long Game.

 Playing style

-Shelton's best weapon is his serve.
-He has the ability to hit a big first serve, which averages 126 mph.
+Shelton is able to hit a big first serve, which averages 126 mph.
 At the 2023 US Open, he hit two service aces at 149.0 mph in the same game; he has hit serves at 150.0 mph on multiple separate occasions.
 He also can produce a significant amount of kick on both first and second serves.
-A left-handed player, Shelton is powerful and consistent on both the forehand and backhand side.
+A left-handed player, Shelton is powerful and consistent on the forehand and backhand side.

 He is comfortable moving to the net off his powerful groundstrokes to finish points.
 Shelton has said "I love to get to net, be able to use some of my hand skills, athletic skills and going up to get the ball (to put away overheads) is one of my favorite things to do..."
 He has said that the serve-and-volley is an important part of his game and an area he wants to further develop.

+Shelton's preferred court is the hard court but he has achieved success on clay, being the first American to win an ATP 500 or above clay court title since 2002.

-Shelton's serve is not his only weapon though, as he's developed a wider variety of shots to use within his games despite initial criticisms that he relied too heavily on it.
-He is now able to sustain longer rallies, utilising his stamina rather than ending points prematurely.
+Shelton's serve is not his only ability, as he's developed a wider variety of shots to use within his games after some criticisms that he relied too heavily on his serve.
+He is now able to sustain longer rallies, utilizing his stamina rather than aiming for quick winners.

+He is coached by his father Bryan Shelton as of June 2023, and formerly Dean Goldfine.
 His tennis idol is Roger Federer.

+Personal life

+Shelton is based in Orlando, Florida.
+He was in a relationship with heptathlete Anna Hall from 2021 to 2023.
+Shelton went public with his relationship with soccer player Trinity Rodman in March 2025.

+A fan of soccer player Michael Olise, Shelton has recreated Olise's trademark goal celebration at the 2025 Munich Open.